byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 The main solution to race conditions is to use a lock.

-### Queues for Threads
+## Queues for Threads

 Queues are a fundamental and versatile mechanism for inter-thread communication.
 They provide a thread-safe way to exchange data between threads, simplifying synchronization and reducing the risk of race conditions and deadlocks.
 This section focuses on the `queue.Queue` class from Python's queue module, which is specifically designed for use with threads.

-#### Concept of First-In, First-Out (FIFO)
+### Concept of First-In, First-Out (FIFO)

 A queue, in the context of computer science, is a data structure that follows the First-In, First-Out (FIFO) principle.
 This means that the first element added to the queue is the first element removed.
 Think of it like a line at a store – the first person in line is the first person served.

 In the context of inter-thread communication, this means that messages or data items are processed in the order they are added to the queue.
 This ordering guarantee is crucial for many concurrent programming patterns.

-### Advantages of Queues for Thread Communication:
+## Advantages of Queues for Thread Communication:

-- queue.Queue is designed to be thread-safe.
+- queue.Queue is designed to be **thread-safe**.
 All the necessary locking and synchronization are handled internally, eliminating the need for manual lock management and reducing the risk of race conditions.
-- Queues provide a higher-level abstraction for communication, making code easier to read, write, and reason about.
+- Queues provide a **higher-level abstraction for communication**, making code easier to read, write, and reason about.
 You don't have to deal directly with low-level synchronization primitives like locks.
-- The blocking behavior of put() and get() (when block=True) simplifies coordination between threads.
+- The **blocking behavior of put() and get()** (when block=True) simplifies coordination between threads.
 Threads can wait for data to become available or for space to become free without busy-waiting (repeatedly checking a condition).
-- The maxsize parameter allows you to create bounded queues, preventing producers from overwhelming consumers and potentially running out of memory.
+- The maxsize parameter allows you to create **bounded queues**, preventing producers from overwhelming consumers and potentially running out of memory.
-- FIFO queues guarantee that items are processed in the order they are added, which is essential for many applications.
+- **FIFO queues** guarantee that items are processed in the order they are added, which is essential for many applications.

-#### Creating and Using Queues in Python (queue.Queue)
+### Creating and Using Queues in Python (queue.Queue)

 Python's queue module provides the Queue class for creating thread-safe queues: